Carbon-for-Developers/carbon-sdks/ruby/README.md

 Only sync files if they have not already been synced or if the embedding properties have changed.
-This flag is currently supported by ONEDRIVE, GOOGLE_DRIVE, BOX, DROPBOX, INTERCOM, GMAIL, OUTLOOK, ZENDESK, CONFLUENCE, NOTION, SHAREPOINT.
+This flag is currently supported by ONEDRIVE, GOOGLE_DRIVE, BOX, DROPBOX, INTERCOM, GMAIL, OUTLOOK, ZENDESK, CONFLUENCE, NOTION, SHAREPOINT, SERVICENOW.
 It will be ignored for other data sources.

 ##### file_sync_config: [`FileSyncConfigNullable`](./lib/carbon_ruby_sdk/models/file_sync_config_nullable.rb)<a id="file_sync_config-filesyncconfignullablelibcarbon_ruby_sdkmodelsfile_sync_config_nullablerb"></a>
 ##### automatically_open_file_picker: `Boolean`<a id="automatically_open_file_picker-boolean"></a>